amitznati/cordova-plugin-shabat-alarm/README.md

 # cordova-plugin-shabat-alarm

-Cordova plugin for setting one-time alarm that will active the alarm sound for selected time in seconds.
+Cordova plugin for setting one-time alarm that will active the alarm sound for selected period of time in seconds.

 **Supported Platforms**